ahmadelafify/AE-Waypoints/README.md

 # AE-Waypoints
-A MinecraftForge mod that adds waypoints and quality of life improvements to your game.
+A MinecraftForge mod that features waypoints and quality of life improvements to your game.